brian14708/wh-briefings/statements-releases/2021-04/2021-04-15-fact-sheet-biden-harris-administration-announces-american-rescue-plan-funding-to-rescue-the-child-care-industry-so-the-economy-can-recover.md

 date: '2021-04-15'
 permalink: https://www.whitehouse.gov/briefing-room/statements-releases/2021/04/15/fact-sheet-biden-harris-administration-announces-american-rescue-plan-funding-to-rescue-the-child-care-industry-so-the-economy-can-recover/
 published_time: 2021-04-15 12:26:26-04:00
-title: "FACT SHEET: Biden- \u2060 Harris Administration Announces American Rescue\
+title: "FACT SHEET: Biden-\u2060Harris Administration Announces American Rescue Plan\
-  \ Plan Funding to Rescue the Child Care Industry so the Economy Can Recover"
+  \ Funding to Rescue the Child Care Industry so the Economy Can\_Recover"
 ---

 Today, the Biden Administration is announcing the release of $39 billion